Therapeutic and other hoaxes

 Shapiro in 1988.

 14,15,16 Her academic background is primarily in English literature.

 She has a doctorate in clinical psychology by the Professional School of

-Psychological Studies in San Diego, CA, and unaccredited organization.
+Psychological Studies in San Diego, CA, an unaccredited organization.

-40,000 therapists have since been trained in EMDR in 55 countries.
+At least 40,000 therapists were subsequently trained in EMDR in 55 countries.
 It is claimed

 to cure almost any emotional problem in a few visit to the therapist.
-It "usually
+It:

 consists of a therapist sitting before the patient and waving two fingers...from

 left to right.
 The patient is asked to focus hard on the traumatic event while

 After about 30 seconds, the movement is stopped and